 Annual bee college swarms Garfield County

-The Colorado Beekeepers Association, or CSBA, will be hosting its Summer Bee College at the Garfield County Fairgrounds this weekend, which will feature three days of speakers and a variety of hands-on learning experiences.
+The Colorado State Beekeepers Association, or CSBA, will host its Summer Bee College at the Garfield County Fairgrounds this weekend, which will feature three days of speakers and a variety of hands-on learning experiences.

 Peach Valley resident and CSBA president Ed Colby said this year’s speakers will include no-till farming advocate and bee scientist Dr. Jonathan Lundgren, who will address some of the modern issues facing the beekeeping industry.

-A former USDA senior scientist Lundgren will give two presentations over the weekend.
-One will focus on modern farming practices such as crop rotation, cover crops and no-till farming, which can encourage natural predators and reduce the need for pesticides and herbicides, said Colby.
+A former USDA senior scientist, Lundgren will give two presentations over the weekend.
+One will focus on modern farming practices such as crop rotation, cover crops and no-till farming, which can encourage natural predators and reduce the need for pesticides and herbicides, Colby said.

 He believes inappropriate application of some agricultural pesticides sets the stage for honey bee colony collapse from Varroa mite infestation.